Home for the holidays: Helping family members with autism have a happy holiday breakDecember 2, 2021

 No matter what holiday you celebrate, this time of year is a special time for many families.
 For some children with autism, holidays can be challenging.
-Martha C., a member of our Autism Response Team and mom of an autistic son, shares tips on helping your child adjust to a change in routine and celebrate the season in a fun and safe way.
+This year, the holidays will likely look a little different, which may bring some additional challenges.
+Martha C., a member of our Autism Response Team and mom of an autistic son, shares tips on helping your child adjust to a change in routine and celebrate the 2021 holiday season in a fun and safe way.

->

-> Structuring time away from school
+Structuring time away from school

 For some children with autism, holiday celebrations and time away from school can be overwhelming.
 Being away from school can be a nice break, but the change in routine can be disruptive.
 Understanding your child’s needs during this time can help make the season enjoyable for everyone.

 Right now, some children may be learning virtually due to the pandemic.
 Their location may stay the same, but they will still need to be prepared for the change in the schedule they have been adjusting to at home.

 Here’s what you can do to help make the most of your child’s holiday break:

 - Communicate with your child about what it means to have time off from school.
 Discuss how the break is like being home on a weekend, just longer.

 - Connect with your child’s support team.
 Consistency and structure can be helpful for your child during breaks from school and services.
 Ask about supports that can help maintain your child’s progress and provide a routine during the break from school.

 - Prepare your child a few weeks in advance.
 If your child likes to have countdowns or reminders, mark the days on a calendar so your child has a visual representation of when the break will be.
 Cross off the days on the calendar as you get closer to the holiday break.